Salmon-River-Restoration-Council/SRRC-Water-Data-Map-Applet/README.md

 This repository contains the code for a web-based mapplet that visualizes water data on an interactive map.
 The mapplet uses Leaflet.js for mapping, Chart.js for charting, and PapaParse for parsing CSV data.

+## WORK IN PROGRESS

+- May not be production ready.

 ## Features

 - Interactive map with zoom and pan capabilities